Jamborees in Denmark

 Jamboree Denmark in 2022 was also held in Hedeland Naturpark and hosted by three bordering municipalities.
 32,000 scouts took part and this time more than 5,000 international scouts from 52 countries participated.
 The camp offered a wide educational programme and activities, and volunteer scouts had built a structure with 22 scout tents surrounding the main stage.

-The second Jamboree Denmark was held in Sønderborg in the southern Jutland.
+The second jamboree in Denmark was held in Sønderborg in southern Jutland.
 More than 37,000 participants took part with over 4,600 international scouts from 44 countries.
 The theme for the camp was “leaving traces” and to symbolize this a 12 meter high and 34 meters wide observation tower in the shape of a hiking boot was built by volunteer scouts.
 The tower still stands in Sønderborg today for the locals to use.

 Culture and art